CHI-CityTech/Shadows-and-Light/docs/poster_recommendations.md

-# Recommendations for Improving the Academic Poster
+# Recommendations for Improving the Academic Poster Shadows and Light"

+Dr David B. Smith and ChatGPT 5.1
+Collaborative feedback based on an iterative discussion
+2025-11-24

 ## TL;DR — Top 8 Changes to Strengthen the Poster
 - Add a **clear Research Question** near the top of the poster.